 - Focus on what you can control, such as the things you can do to be prepared and protect yourself like practicing good hygiene.

-All Highline College spring sports practices, games and events are postponed until further notice.
+All Highline College sports practices, games and events are postponed until further notice.

-Online tutoring sessions are 20 minutes long.
-To make the most of this time, students should come prepared with their questions and course materials ready to go
+Online tutoring sessions are 30 minutes long and students can schedule a maximum of two (2) appointments per day, per subject.
+To make the most of this time, students should come prepared with their questions and course materials ready to go.